isomerpages/mpa-safetyatsea/_2025-speakers/Mr David Foo.md

 </p>
 <p>David Foo joined the Maritime and Port Authority of Singapore in July 2017 and served in various senior management roles, and assumed the appointment of Deputy Chief Executive for Operations and Technology in April 2025.</p>

-<p>He oversees all maritime and port operations and technology initiatives under MPA’s purview, and is accountable for the functions of seven Divisions –<br>(1) Operations Transformation and Planning, <br>(2) Cybersecurity and Data Governance, <br>(3) Engineering and Project Management, <br>(4) Hydrographic, <br>(5) Marine Services, <br>(6) Digital and Data Science, and <br>(7) Maritime Systems and Technology, as well as the Systems Architecture Office.</p><p>
-Prior to joining MPA, he served in the Republic of Singapore Navy for more than 27 years and held various senior staff and command appointments, including in the submarine squadron.</p><p>
+<p>Prior to joining MPA, he served in the Republic of Singapore Navy for more than 27 years and held various senior staff and command appointments, including in the submarine squadron.</p>

-In 1995, he was a Trident Scholar and graduated with a Bachelor of Science (Distinction) in Systems Engineering from the United States Naval Academy in Annapolis, Maryland.
-In 2008, he graduated with a Master in Public Administration from the Lee Kuan Yew School of Public Policy in Singapore. .</p>
 </div>
 </div>